 Arc Flash Hazard: "WARNING – POTENTIAL ARC FLASH HAZARD – APPROPRIATE PPE AND TOOLS REQUIRED WHEN WORKING ON THIS EQUIPMENT."
 Label shall also indicate the flash protection boundary, flash hazard category, and the minimum arc rating, as well as indicating the PPE required.

 Instruction Signs

-Engraved, laminated acrylic or melamine plastic, minimum [1.5 mm] thick for signs up to [13,000 mm2] and [3 mm] thick for larger sizes.
+Engraved, laminated acrylic or melamine plastic, minimum 1.5 mm thick for signs up to 13,000 mm2 and 3 mm thick for larger sizes.